EthanPortelli/Inventory-Management-System/README.md

 - Run the server with 'node App.js' *Ensure you are in the correct directory*

 ## Go to http://localhost:3000/ in a web browser
-- This will direcr you to the login page of the web application.
+- This will direct you to the login page of the web application.